Chapters 7 & 8

 “Oh, you must be here to meet with Antonio,” the hostess said, smiling mysteriously.
 “Come right this way.”

 Meeting in the back room of the restaurant were a hundred people from the Mersola factory.
-Workers sat at a conference table usually reserved for business meetings, their animated discussions rising to a feverpitch.
+Workers sat at a conference table usually reserved for business meetings, their animated discussions rising to a fever pitch.
 As the hostess opened the double doors for Silvino, everyone turned to see who had arrived.
 Silvino was greeted warmly, as were all the workers before him.
-But it was Antonio they were waiting for.
+But they were waiting for Antonio.